 Class teachers - as well as acting as a role model in class and acting with fairness and understanding, the class teacher is responsible for liaising with parents so they are well informed regarding their child's behaviour.
 This includes repeated low level negative behaviour such as calling out or disrupting the class as well as communicating more serious incidents.
-If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
-In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the Phase Leader, the Deputy Headteacher and if necessary the Headteacher.
-The Inclusion Team supports children who, for a variety of reasons, find the school environment challenging.
+If misbehaviour continues, the class teacher seeks help and advice from the Inclusion Team who support children who, for a variety of reasons, find the school environment challenging.
+It may also be appropriate to refer issues to the Phase Leader, the Deputy Headteacher and if necessary the Headteacher.

 Parents and Carers - agree to a Home School Agreement when enrolling their child at the school.
-Parents are expected to adhere to the Home School Agreement and support the actions of the school but are able to address any queries regarding sanctions firstly to the class teacher, then to the Deputy Headteacher and Headteacher.
+Parents are expected to adhere to the Home School Agreement and support the actions of the school but are able to address any queries regarding sanctions firstly to the class teacher, then to the Phase Leader, Deputy Headteacher and Headteacher.